intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/installation/creating-managed-package.md

 ## Prerequisites

-- A new Salesforce account should exist or has to be created for managed package
+- Salesforce account should exist or has to be created for managed package
 - Salesforce CLI should be installed in order to deploy a package to Salesforce Org

 ## Deploy a package to Salesforce Org